fuse-box/fuse-box/docs/bundle.md

 * An `export function close(): Promise` in the bundle
 * A default export who has a `close()=> Promise` function.

-If the close function returns a promise, this one will be awaited before requireing the new version of the bundle.
+If the close function returns a promise, this one will be awaited before requiring the new version of the bundle.
 If it returns anything else than a promise, the value is ignored.
 The `require` function by itself returns a promise that resolves to the loaded bundle main-file `FuseBox` Object.

 ## Bundle in a bundle